 Timeline

-Selection Notification: May 15, 2025
+Selection Notification: End of May

 Proposal Application

-Submit a proposal using the online application to apply for the Innovation in Gen Ed Courses Award.
+Submit a proposal using the online application for the Innovation in Gen Ed Courses Award.
 Answers may be saved when completing the online form, and must be submitted by the Proposal Due Date listed above.

 Proposal/Application Questions & Requirements